Our commitment to your safety

 Innovative teaching methods

-In many cases, the ability to provide asynchronous materials, like lectures and videos online, means that you’ll have more time during Zoom classes to interact with your instructors and participate in problem-solving and discussion sessions.
+In many cases, the ability to provide asynchronous materials, like lectures and videos online, means that you’ll have more time during classes to interact with your instructors and participate in problem-solving and discussion sessions.

 Bringing everyone together